Client Matters

 • Union organizers handing Superdome employees leaflets found themselves expelled from the public sidewalks around the venue.
 Our students co-wrote a letter objecting to their ouster, and the organizers were permitted to continue to exercise their rights to free speech.

-• We are representing a local woman blocked on social media by a state senator because of critical comments on Twitter.
-Social media is the modern version of the public square, as much political advocacy and discussion now occurs online.
-Our client seeks to preserve social media forums for criticism of our elected officials.
+• Social media is the modern version of the public square, as much political advocacy and discussion now occurs online.
+We are representing two Louisiana residents blocked on social media by a state senator because of critical comments on Twitter.
+Our clients seek to preserve social media forums for criticism of our elected officials.
 Read more here.

 Public Meetings

-• We represent two Louisiana women challenging anti-speech policies adopted by the Lafayette Parish Library Board of Control.
-The policies threaten arrest of individuals making offensive comments during the public comment period of the government meetings, and one woman was removed from a meeting for her comments on public matters.
-Government cannot censor citizen-speakers at public meetings, and our clients are pushing back.
+• We represented two Louisiana women challenging anti-speech policies adopted by the Lafayette Parish Library Board of Control.
+The policies threatened arrest of individuals making offensive comments during the public comment period of the government meetings, and one woman was removed from a meeting for her comments on public matters.
+Government cannot censor citizen-speakers at public meetings, and our clients are pushed back.
+We reached a settlement that required the Library Board to stop enforcing unconstitutional speech restrictions and guaranteed First Amendment training for the Library Board prospectively, as well as a financial settlement for our Clients.
 Read more here.

 • We represented a local resident who was banned from meetings of a regional council because council leadership found his comments at public meetings disrespectful.
 Our students successfully secured his readmission to the meetings and his ability to comment on matters of public concern.